reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 where i=1,2,3,4 #which denote number of instances for the equation written above

-each operand is placed in a specific register within the segment because the output of R1 is used as an input for R2
+each operand is placed in a specific register within the segment because the output of R1 in segment 1 is used as an input for segment 2

 SEGMENT 1:
 R1 <- Ai